Enter your email address below and subscribe to our newsletter

 Olive oil, Lemon, Yogurt, Garlic cloves, Salt, pepper, dried mint, Cucumber.

-Tzatziki consists of extra virgin olive oil, fresh lemon juice, and Greek yogurt, which provide a velvety foundation.
-Minced garlic cloves add a bold and savory flavor, while sea salt and ground black pepper add flavor.
+Tzatziki consists of extra-virgin olive oil, fresh lemon juice, and Greek yogurt, which together provide a velvety foundation.
+Minced garlic cloves add a bold, savory flavor, while salt and ground black pepper add depth.
 Dried mint adds an herbal note.
-The crisp cucumber is the main ingredient and adds a refreshing and satisfying taste to this side dish.
+The crisp cucumber is the main ingredient, adding a refreshing, satisfying taste to this side dish.

 Instructions

 Start by grating the cucumber.
 Use a box grater to do so.
 After grating the cucumber, use a cheesecloth to remove the excess water.
 The cucumber has a lot of water, which can make the tzatziki watery and soggy.
-Make sure to extract as much water out of the grated cucumber as possible.
+Make sure to extract as much water as possible from the grated cucumber.

 What can you Serve with Tzatziki?